AhmedMohamed365/OS_MemoryMangment/README.md

-# OS_MemoryMangment
+# OS-Memory-Management
 Handled page faults by applying LRU replacement algorithm.
 Allowing user to dynamically allocate and free memory space at run-time  by applying best fit strategy.